a1499230087/sou-directory-import/README.md

 Please note that your contributions should follow the guidelines described in the [Code of Conduct][CODE_OF_CONDUCT].

-Thank you for your interest in contributing to the `directory-import`!
+Thank you for your interest in contributing to the `sou-directory-import`!

 [back to top](#top)